Skip to content

 6. Long-Term Consequences

-Marisa's cancer would eventually progress despite treatment, leading to her death at an undetermined later date.
-She would serve as matron of honor at Jess and Noah's wedding before her final decline, one last celebration before the end.
+Marisa’s cancers progressed despite treatment, and she died in 2042.
+She served as matron of honor at Jess and Noah’s wedding before her final decline.

 Luis’s breaking point and acceptance of help represented crucial turning point in how the family survived—recognizing that caregiving cannot be sustained alone no matter how devoted.